prebid/prebid-server-java/docs/code-style.md

 ### Check for NULL

-If you're dealing with incoming data, please ensure to check if nested object is not null before chaining.
+If you're dealing with incoming data, please be sure to check if the nested object is not null before chaining.

 ```
 // bad